-Home insurance is no small cost no matter where you live, but Floridian residents are known for paying more than twice the U.S average on their homeowners insurance, making it the most expensive state to purchase insurance for your home.
+Home insurance is no small cost no matter where you live, but Floridians are known for paying more than twice the U.S average on their homeowners insurance, making Florida home insurance the most expensive out there.
 As a coastal state, Florida is susceptible to natural disasters such as hurricanes and sinkholes, which drives premiums sky high, so it can be hard to find the cheapest homeowners insurance in Florida.

 While shopping for Florida homeowners insurance, use these tips:

 - Make sure your policy includes flood and hurricane protection.
-If it doesn’t, make sure you buy a supplemental policy.
+If it doesn’t, buy a supplemental policy.

 - Check insurance providers’ reputations on a site like Consumer Reports.